Eastern salient of Java: Geography

 The eastern salient consists of the narrow peninsula in the eastern extremity of the Java island.
 Anthropologist Robert W. Hefner considered the western boundary of the region to be just east of the modern-day Malang-Surabaya highway.
 The region extends 180 kilometers east-to-west, (out of Java's total length of about 1,000 kilometers), to the east coast of Java, just across the strait from Bali.
 Unlike Java's central heartland and northern coast, the region is drier, more rugged, and lacks major rivers.
 These factors make wet-rice agriculture less extensive here than in central regions of Java.
-The region covers the regencies of: Probolinggo, Lumajang, Jember, Situbondo, Bondowoso, and Banyuwangi, the eastern part of the Pasuruan Regency, as well as the city of Probolinggo.
+The region covers the regencies of Probolinggo, Lumajang, Jember, Situbondo, Bondowoso and Banyuwangi, as well as the city of Probolinggo, with a total land area of 13,691.36 km2.
+Parts of Pasuruan Regency and the city of Pasuruan, situated west of the Tengger massif, are sometimes considered part of the region, but are excluded from the official totals.

 The western section of the region, among Java's most rugged, isolated the eastern salient from Java's central heartland to its west.
 The Tengger massif (including Mount Bromo), and Mount Semeru, Java's highest peak, lie in this section.
 Together they form the Bromo Tengger Semeru National Park.
 The Iyang-Argapura massif lies in the central section, and the Ijen composite volcano lies in the eastern section.

 Between the tight mountain formations, there are river basins which support rice-based communities.
 However, the basin area is much narrower than in other parts of Java.
 Blambangan Peninsula lies in the southeasternmost area.